kmiyashiro/grunt-mocha/README.md

 ### PhantomJS

-This task is for running Mocha tests in a headless browser, PhantomJS.
-[See the FAQ on how to install PhantomJS](https://github.com/gruntjs/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed).
+This task is for running Mocha tests in a headless browser, PhantomJS, which is installed via [grunt-lib-phantomjs](https://github.com/gruntjs/grunt-lib-phantomjs) as a dependency of this task.

 ### Mocha